 Log data, this includes information that your browser sends whenever you visit a website, included one of ours, or that your Duo mobile app sends whenever you are using it.
 This log data may include how you access the Services (including the device-specific information discussed above and type of integration - in other words, the application - being protected), the dates and times you access the Services, where you access the Services from (by IP address) and device event information such as crashes, system activity, and hardware settings.

-Services usage information, such as administrative and support communications with us and information about the features, content, and links you interact with, and what third party integrations you use, if any.
+Services usage data, such as administrative and support communications with us and information about the features, content, and links you interact with, and what third party integrations you use, if any.

 Information we process on behalf of your Organization: When your Organization or your Organization Administrator upload, input or generate personal information in the Services about you (their End Users), we will typically act as a processor and process such personal information on behalf of your Organization and our privacy practices will be governed by the contract we have in place with your Organization.
 This Notice will not apply to such personal information.